Deltares-research/netcdf_to_gltf_converter/README.md

 - `times_per_frame`: An integer value specifying the number of time steps to be included in each frame of the glTF animation.
 This option is useful if you want to adjust the time resolution of the animation.

-- `shift_coordinates`: A boolean value indicating whether to shift the coordinates of the data during conversion.
-When set to `true`, the converter will shift the coordinates such that the smallest x and y become the origin (0,0).
+- `shift_coordinates` (optional): A value indicating how to shift the coordinates of the data during conversion.
+When set to `min`, the converter will shift the coordinates such that the smallest x and y become the origin (0,0); variable values remain unchanged.
+It is also possible to provide custom shift values for the x- and y-coordinates and the variable values (z-coordinates):

+  - `crs_transformation` (optional): The configuration settings for transforming the provided shift values from one coordinate system to another.
+The target coordinate system should be the coordinate system of the model.
+    - `source_epsg`: EPSG code of the source coordinate system.
+    - `target_epsg`: EPSG code of the target coordinate system.
+  - `shift_x`: A floating value containing the value that should be subtracted from all x-coordinates.
+   - `shift_y`: A floating value containing the value that should be subtracted from all y-coordinates.
+   - `shift_z`: A floating value containing the value that should be subtracted from all variable values (z-coordinates).

 - `scale_horizontal`: A floating value indicating the scale factor for the x- and y-coordinates.
 It determines the scaling of the converted geometry.
 A value of 1.0 results in the original geometry size.